Proto-Anatolian language

 Proto-Anatolian is the proto-language from which the ancient Anatolian languages emerged (i.e. Hittite and its closest relatives).
 As with almost all other proto-languages, no attested writings have been found; the language has been reconstructed by applying the comparative method to all the attested Anatolian languages as well as other Indo-European languages.

-Craig Melchert, an expert on the Anatolian languages, estimates that Proto-Anatolian began to diverge c.
+H. Craig Melchert, an expert on the Anatolian languages, estimates that Proto-Anatolian began to diverge c.
 3000 BC, in any case no later than c.
 2500 BC.

+Sound changes from Proto-Indo-European

+The phonological changes from Proto-Indo-European (PIE) to Proto-Anatolian may be summarized as follows.

+Vowel developments

+Adjacent laryngeals conditioned systematic changes in vowel quality and quantity: